agnescameron/blog/_posts/2024-12-12-satellite.md

 <span class="marginnote">
 	<img src="{{ '/img/bellingcat/wrens-mine.png' | prepend: site.baseurl }}"/>
-	kaolin highlights with the 6/7 ratio show up much more on the kaolin mine in Wrens, Georgia, which is a couple of mines Northwest of the Sandersville site
+	kaolin highlights with the 6/7 ratio show up much more on the kaolin mine in Wrens, Georgia, which is a couple of mines Northwest of the Sandersville site (Google Earth Engine/Landsat 8)
 </span>

 <figure>
 	<img src="{{ '/img/bellingcat/kaolin-new-67.png' | prepend: site.baseurl }}" alt="main"/>
-	applying the 6/7 band ratio to the Sandersville kaolin mines and lakes
+	applying the 6/7 band ratio to the Sandersville kaolin mines and lakes (Google Earth Engine/Landsat 8)
 </figure>

 However, what we notice is that areas that were uniformly white in all the initial images are now much more highly contrasting -- which, if we are interested in mineral differences *within* the mining areas (rather that purely detecting them in the first place), can give us lots of information.
 To further highlight these differences, we can use this ratio as part of a false-colour image with other band ratios in which kaolin has a high contrast, derived from the spectral signature above.